thes3m/box2d/Readme.md

+###About

-For more information how to use this library please check wiki.
+For more information how to include Box2D in your iOS project please check wiki.